 The financial statements are prepared in sterling, which is the functional currency of the company.
 Monetary a mounts in these financial statements are rounded to the nearest \mathfrak{L} .

-The financial statements have been prepared under the historical cost convention, modified to include the revaluation of freehold properties and to include investment properties and certain financial instruments at fair value.
+The financial statements have been prepared under the historical cost convention.
 The principal accounting policies adopted are set out below.